NikKowPHP/social-brain/chapters/chapter-11.md

 The first responsibility of a conductor is to provide a clear score.
 If the notation is ambiguous, the orchestra will be confused.
 This protocol is your system of notation.

 **The Science:** The brain's **working memory** is a tiny "mental workbench" that can only hold about four or five chunks of information at a time.
+As a programmer, I think of this as memory management.
+A long, unstructured email causes a 'stack overflow' in the reader's brain.
+The Clarity Protocol isn't just polite; it's good resource management for their attention.
 It crashes from **cognitive load** when it receives long, unstructured messages.
 Clarity is an act of respect for this biological limitation.

 **The Practice: Execute the "Clarity Protocol"**
 1.  **One Goal Per Message:** Finish the sentence: "The one thing I need this person to **know** or **do** is ___________."